JamesHizon/Ranking-Presidential-Candidates/README.md

 # Ranking-Presidential-Candidates
+Do we want Trump as the next president?

-Compared PageRank method versus Borda count method, W-Borda, and plurality method in ranking candidates.
+Part of a project, my partner Tanner and I compared the PageRank method versus Borda count method, W-Borda, and plurality method in ranking candidates.

 <img src="https://psmag.com/.image/t_share/MTU3ODk2MjI5MjUzMDMxMjQx/gettyimages-1020986360.jpg" alt="President Donald Trump arrives for a political rally at the Charleston Civic Center in Charleston, West Virginia, on August 21st, 2018."/>